The Chart for Stanley Black & Decker Inc. (SWK) Is Flashing Mixed Signals

-Stanley Black & Decker Inc. (NYSE:SWK) went up by 3.26% from its latest closing price compared to the recent 1-year high of $225.00.
-The company’s stock price has collected -6.88% of loss in the last five trading sessions.
-Press Release reported on 12/01/21 that Stanley Black & Decker Completes Acquisitions Of MTD Holdings And Excel Industries, Creating A Global Leader In Outdoor Products
+Stanley Black & Decker Inc. (NYSE:SWK) went up by 3.32% from its latest closing price compared to the recent 1-year high of $225.00.
+The company’s stock price has collected 12.36% of gains in the last five trading sessions.
+Barron’s reported 10 hours ago that Stanley Black & Decker Will Sell Its Security Business to Securitas.
+The Stock Rises.

 Is It Worth Investing in Stanley Black & Decker Inc. (NYSE :SWK) Right Now?